 Music plays a huge part in our lives!
-Here our staff talk through the kind of music they listen to while working.
+Some of our staff talk through the kind of music they listen to while working.

 The music I listen to varies a lot depending on both my mood and what kind of tasks I need to get done.

 When I’m writing, I find it helps to not have any lyrics in the music.
 I’ve long been a fan of instrumental music from video games (such as Final Fantasy X), and have also been exploring Spotify playlists based on mood/purpose to discover more.

 On the other end of the scale, if I’m doing some tasks that might be a bit repetitive and methodical, I pick something that gives me more energy.
 Knife Party is a bit of a guilty pleasure for this!

 When I want some more control and variation for soundscapes, I use Rain Rain App on my phone.
 They let you pick up to three different sounds to put into a mix at one time.
 For example; a thunderstorm, a tumble dryer, and a washing machine, for some “rainy day at home” vibes.
-You can change the volume levels of each one, and in a recent update they’ve included the ability to oscillate the sounds!
+You can change the volume levels of each one, and they’ve included the ability to oscillate the sounds!
 Sadly, that feature isn’t available for Android users, much to my despair.